w7089/git_squash_example/README.md

 Use `git merge --squash` to "squash" all these commits into one.

-See [this](https://rokpoto.com/messed-git-history-use-git-merge-squash/) post `git merge --squash` demo.
+[Messed up your git history?
+Use git merge squash to clean it.](https://rokpoto.com/messed-git-history-use-git-merge-squash/) post demonstrates `git merge --squash` demo.